Visa & Residence Permit

 JW202

-The JW202 form is an essential document you will need to apply for a Chinese X1 (long-term study) visa at your local consulate generals and embassy.
+The JW202 form is an essential document for applying for a Chinese X1 (long-term study) visa at your local consulate general and embassies.

-After paying the Advanced Tuition Fee (ATF), you will be asked to supply to IA the most updated information to initiate the application of JW202.
-The document is usually valid for 4 years, which covers the normal period of your undergraduate program with the University.
+After paying the Deposit, you will be asked to provide the most up-to-date information in the application system to initiate the application for JW202.
+The document is usually valid for 4 years (6 years if studying Clinical Medicine), which covers the normal period of your undergraduate program.

-If you are currently living and studying in China, you are still required to acquire JW202, despite you may not need to apply for a study visa.
+If you are currently living and studying in China, you are still required to apply for a JW202 and a Student Residence Permit to remain legal status.
+However, since you do not need to enter the country, you do not need a visa.

 Visa